Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 ## Modded GBC vs GB Boy Colour: note the butchered aspect ratio and the blue hue
 ![](/Pictures/GB_Boy_Colour_vs_GBC_front.jpg)

-The modded GBC used in comparison is equipped with a quite dim transflective LCD (must be a AIO TFT Display if I remind well).
+The modded GBC used in comparison is equipped with a quite dim transflective LCD (must be an early AIO TFT Display from Aliexpress if I remind well).
 So the GB Boy Colour LCD display is dim and very blue shifted.

 ![](/Pictures/GB_Boy_Colour_vs_GBC_side.jpg)

 The GB Boy Colour comes with the GBA version of the serial port (only version still available on the market) but is of course only compatible with GB/GBC cables.
 GB printer and serial functions are perfectly working.
 IR fonctions are however not connected (there is simply no IR LED wired).
-I guess that restoring this function must be quite easy.
+I guess that restoring this function must be quite easy as the main chip is pinout compatible with a GBC.

 ![](/Pictures/GB_Boy_Colour_vs_GBC_back.jpg)

 Shells are, sadly, not compatible (by far).
-The GB Boy Colour shell is more adapted to adult hands than the GBC thanks to its bigger size.
+The GB Boy Colour shell is however more adapted to adult hands than the GBC thanks to its bigger size.

 GB and GBC regular cartridges are all compatible with the device.
-Flash cartridges are more or less, essentially due the very weak 5V power board (the EZ-Flash jr for example boots with difficulty and crashes when reading the SD card due to current draw).
+Flash cartridges are more or less, essentially due the very weak 5V power board (the EZ-Flash jr. for example boots with difficulty and crashes when reading the SD card due to current draw).
 The size of the cartridge slot is also a bit off.
 Re-inserting and wobbling the cartridge is sometimes necessary to boot a game correctly.
 But it's generally fine for the price it was sold initially (around 30€ shipped from China in 2019).
 The console is overall better than a non modded GBC regarding ergonomy and was a very appreciable clone before the massive introduction of much better screen mods.
 Pads and buttons do not feel as cheap as the ones delivered with GBC replacement shells and do the job honestly.
 It is reported that the sound has issues but I think the only reason is that the speaker does not mix the stereo signals.
 It sounds legit for a casual player at least.

-Overall, the console is perfect for kids and avoid ruining collectible artifacts when playing outside.
+Overall, the console is perfect for kids and to avoid ruining collectible artifacts when playing outside.

 The console comes with a 188-in-one internal rom, labelled GBCK003.
 It contains in real only 66 different games with repeated entries in the menu.
 All games are arcade classics of the early Game Boy library, mostly MBC1 and games without mapper (plus there is at least one MBC2 and one MBC5 game), mostly Japanese versions.
 Two games have save features but they are just broken.

-The PCB is directly soldered to the motherboard (PCB against PCB) and is quite difficult to remove.
+The rom sub-PCB is directly soldered to the motherboard (PCB against PCB) and is quite difficult to remove.
 The GB Boy and the GB Boy Colour seems to share the exact same internal rom.
 The internal rom is activated only when no cartridge is inserted thanks to a small mechanical switch.
 In case a cartridge is inserted, it pulls high the A15 and CS lines of the rom board, deactivating it.

 ## The main board showing the switch circuit for activating/deactivating the internal rom
 ![the GB Boy Colour Board](Pictures/Board.png)

+The switch to detect the cartridge and the internal rom sub-PCB are desoldered on these picture.

 The front board with the internal rom desoldered is rather empty and lot of room is left behind the display.
 The display itself is also quite difficult to remove due to very tight tolerance on the ribbon.
 I did not find the reference despite markings on the ribbon.
 Next image shows the wiring diagram of the internal rom to the cartridge slot made with a multimeter.
 The Audio in and Clock pin of Game Boy are of course not connected, reducing the number of pins from 32 to 30.